-Once a property is chosen, potential homeowners should make sure that the home meets all legal and safety requirements, and that the value is in line with the asking price.
-This is where a home inspector comes in.
-To make sure that they’re getting all of the information they need, potential homeowners should familiarize themselves with the home inspection process in advance of the inspector’s arrival.
+Once a property is chosen, home buyers should make sure that the home meets all legal and safety requirements, as well as VA minimum property requirements.
+VA home buyers should familiarize themselves with the home inspection process in advance of the inspector’s arrival.

-One way to prepare for a home inspection is for potential homeowners to come prepared with their own home inspection checklist, outlining items that they are specifically interested in.
+One way to prepare for a home inspection is for the buyer to come prepared with their own home inspection checklist, outlining items that they are specifically interested in.
 This checklist can be used when looking at potential homes or to help the homeowners compare their own observations with the home inspector’s evaluation.

 The inspector’s home inspection checklist typically does not cover mold and mildew or fungi, rodents, lead, radon, asbestos and similar chemical issues, though you may want to keep these things on your personal home inspection checklist.
-The inspector’s list does, however cover a range of standard observations, and potential homeowners should ask the following questions before signing on the dotted line.
+The inspector’s list does, however cover a range of standard observations, and home buyers should ask the following questions before signing on the dotted line.